betaflight/betaflight/README.md

 Contributions are welcome and encouraged.
 You can contribute in many ways:

+* Implement a new feature in the firmware or in configurator (see [below](#Developers)).
 * Documentation updates and corrections.
 * How-To guides - received help?
 Help others!
 * Bug reporting & fixes.
 * New feature ideas & suggestions.
+* Provide a new translation for configurator, or help us maintain the existing ones.

 The best place to start is the Betaflight Slack (registration [here](https://slack.betaflight.com/).
 Next place is the github issue tracker: